-the Downtown Zones and a total of 4,6871,828 parking stalls spaces.
-Based on these numbers, there are approximately 4.224.58 parking stalls spaces per 1,000 square feet of built land.

-Combined Demand to Built Land Use: This represents peak-hour occupancy within the Downtown Zones, combining the on and off-street supply (actual parked vehicles correlated with actual occupied building area).
-Parking stalls spaces in downtown are utilized at a rate of 51.244.7% in the peak hour (863818 vehicles parked).
+- Built Spaces to Built Land Use: This represents the total number of existing parking spaces correlated to total existing land use square footage (occupied or vacant) within the study area.
+There are approximately 399,074 gross square feet of commercial uses in the Downtown Zones and a total of 1,828 parking spaces.
+Based on these numbers, there are approximately 4.58 parking spaces per 1,000 square feet of built land. - Combined Demand to Built Land Use: This represents peak-hour occupancy within the Downtown Zones, combining the on and off-street supply (actual parked vehicles correlated with actual occupied building area).
+Parking spaces in downtown are utilized at a rate of 44.7% in the peak hour (818 vehicles parked).
 Building vacancy in downtown is approximately 11%, (approximately 355,176 of 399,074 gross square feet of building area occupied).
-Therefore, the actual current peak-hour demand ratio is approximately 2.432.3 parking stalls spaces per 1,000 square feet of built land use.
+Therefore, the actual current peak-hour demand ratio is approximately 2.3 parking spaces per 1,000 square feet of built land use.

-Table 3-11 summarizes the analysis used to determine the built ratio of parking to built land use (i.e., 399,074 total-gross square feet) and general demand for that parking based on the peakhour occupancy/demand for all parking inventoried in the study area.
+Table 3-11 summarizes the analysis used to determine the built ratio of parking to built land use (i.e., 399,074 gross square feet) and general demand for that parking based on the peak-hour occupancy/demand for all parking inventoried in the study area.

-Sites in Downtown Gross Square Footage (built)/ Gross Square Footage (occupied) 20 Total-Stalls Spaces Inventoried in Downtown 21 Built Ratio of Parking (sq ft) Total-Stalls Spaces Parked in Peak Hour Actual Ratio of Parking Demand/ 1,000 sq ft 92 399,074/355,176 1,687 1,828 4.22/1,000 sq ft 4.58/1,000 sq ft 863 818 2.43/1,000 sq ft 2.3/1,000 sq ft
+Sites in Downtown Gross Square Footage (built)/ Gross Square Footage (occupied) 19 Total Spaces Inventoried in Downtown 20 Built Ratio of Parking (sq ft) Total Spaces Parked in Peak Hour Actual Ratio of Parking Demand/ 1,000 sq ft 92 399,074/355,176 1,828 4.58/1,000 sq ft 818 2.3/1,000 sq ft